-- 19. E. Sentence 3 of Paragraph E lists what rights Irish peasants didn't have in comparison to other people, namely the Englishmen. - 20.
-C. first sentence of this paragraph states that potatoes became the cornerstone of the Irish diet.
-The following sentences continue and expand this idea. - 21.
-I. Paragraph B, second sentence. - 22.
-K. Paragraph B, last sentence. - 23.
-C. Paragraph C, sentence four. - 24.
-E. Paragraph C, last sentence. - 25.
-G. Paragraph D, last two sentences. - 26.
-A. Paragraph E, last two sentences. - 27.
-H. Paragraph F, sentences two to four. - 28.
-F. Paragraph F, last sentence. - 29.
-FALSE.
-The opposite is correct-according to the second sentence of paragraph 1, the book had been in use for sixteen centuries, long after the mentioned 60 A.D.
+- 29. FALSE.
+The opposite is correct according to the second sentence of Paragraph One the book had been in use for sixteen centuries, long after the mentioned 60 A.D.
 This number refers to the date when Dioscorides' travels came to an end. - 30.
 TRUE.
 Second sentence of Paragraph Two confirms this statement. - 31.
 TRUE.
-Third paragraph, sentence two states that the gas can cause laughter and crying, among other effects. - 32.
+Third paragraph, sentence two states that the gas can cause laughter and crying among other effects. - 32.
 NOT GIVEN.
 Only one dentist is mentioned to be using anaesthesia.
 Nothing is said about 'most dentists' using it, so we can neither confirm nor deny this statement. - 33.
 TRUE.
-Last but one paragraph talks about eight years of schooling and four years of residency being required to work as an anesthesiologist.
+Last but one paragraph talks about eight years of schooling and four years of residency being required to work as an anaesthesiologist.
 So a combined time of twelve years is required. - 34.
 FALSE.
-The opposite is true, according to the last paragraph: the number of specialists has 'more than doubled since 1970'. - 35.
+The opposite is true according to the last paragraph the number of specialists 'more than doubled since 1970'. - 35.
 D chloroform.
 Paragraph Four states that chloroform is administered by sprinkling it on a handkerchief to let a patient inhale it. - 36.
 B local anaesthetic.
-Last but one paragraph describes the process, with a sentence starting with "Local anaesthetic is used... ".
+Last but one paragraph describes the process, sentence starting with "Local anaesthetic is used... ".
 It is in the middle of the paragraph.
 Not to be confused with regional anaesthetic - it is used for larger parts of body.
-Local anaesthesia is for smaller parts of the body. - 37.
+Local anaesthetic is for smaller parts of body. - 37.
 H mandrake.
 Bottom half of the second paragraph describes the process of boiling mandrake root with wine to alleviate patient's pain. - 38.
 F nitrous oxide.
 Third sentence of Paragraph Three describes the first anaesthetic used in dental procedure.
 Nitrous oxide was the first one. - 39.
 C regional anaesthetic.
-Last but one paragraph states that it is used for larger parts of the body. - 40.
+Last but one paragraph states that it is used for larger parts of body. - 40.
 E ether.
 Third paragraph describes a globe with a sponge soaked in ether.